bertrandchenal/glider/README.md

 # Glider

-The project goal is to provide a data-frame object based on numpy and that act as a complement to it.
+The project goal is to provide a data-frame object based on numpy and that acts as a complement to it.

 Numpy already provides a large set of operations for array manipulation, so Glider role is to combine those operations in order